• Skip to main content

 Instructions

-Dissolve the sugar in warm water in a large bowl, and then stir in yeast.
+Dissolve the sugar in warm water in a large bowl, stirring in yeast.

-Allow to proof until yeast resembles a creamy foam, about 5 minutes.
+Allow proofing until yeast resembles a creamy foam, about 5 minutes.

 Mix salt and oil into the yeast.